neptunia/kc-discord-relayer/README.md

 ## Bugs

-* If you're using non-english locale retrieving rank may not work (due to \ being interpreted as they yen symbol I believe). plan to fix this soon (tm).
+* (fixed i think) If you're using non-english locale retrieving rank may not work (due to \ being interpreted as they yen symbol I believe). plan to fix this soon (tm).

 ## Contact